Materials List for Beginners Workshop

 Please bring along any existing materials, watercolour sets, that you have and any of the materials on the list below that you already have.

-One good quality watercolour brush: a pointed round number 6 or 8 sable or synthetic depending on your budget.
+One good quality watercolour brush: a pointed round number 6 or 8 sable or synthetic.

 One large synthetic wash brush ( the large oval wash brushes are good - Pro Art make a good one as do the Society for All Artists (SAA).
 It is better to have one or two good quality brushes than lots of poor quality brushes where the hairs fall out and they do not retain a sharp point!